BTCxZelko/Guides/RPi4/Manjaro/Minimal/Internal-Dojo.md

  Docker Root Dir: /mnt/usb/docker
  ```

-## 5. Verify python3 is installed and if not install
+## 5. Verify python3 and git are installed and if not install
 ```
 python3 --version
-sudo pacman -S python (only if python3 is not installed)
+sudo pacman -S python (only if python3 is not installed) sudo pacman -S git
 ```
 ## 6. Pull and Configure Dojo repo (v1.2 at time of writing)
 ```